ChabaneAmaury/The-BlindGame-Java/README.md

 - You can click on a theme cover to modify any informations within "theme.properties"
 - You can play the theme in this panel (will start from the timecode in corresponding field) : the play button will inform you about the current time code.
 You can change the timecode and restart from it without having to get back to the main menu
-- If and audio file is missing, you can download it directly from youtube URL:
+- If and audio file is missing, you can download it directly from youtube URL
 <p align="center">
   <img src="assets/img/theme_editor_1.jpg">
 </p>
-- If an audio file is detected:
+- If an audio file is detected
 <p align="center">
   <img src="assets/img/theme_editor_2.jpg">
 </p>